 Cell phones in this day and age are essential to everyday life, but a lot of individuals and families are excluded from getting this basic necessity due to income-based restrictions.
-The Verizon Wireless Free Government phone program helps these people get around the system to obtain the communication services they need.
+The Verizon Wireless Free Government phone program helps people on food stamps and with other needs get around the system to obtain the communication services they deserve.

 Who is Qualified to Get a Verizon Wireless Free Government Phone?

 Low-income singles or families can apply for a Verizon Wireless Free Government Phone if they fall within 135% or below of the Federal Poverty Guidelines.
 This includes an individual who makes less than $16,839 or a family with less than $33,885 annually.
 If you also qualify for other aid programs, you are automatically entitled to a Verizon Wireless Free government phone from the Lifeline Program.